 Business Associate Agreement

-This Business Associate Agreement (“Agreement”) constitutes a contract by and between Tiero LLC (“Tiero” or “Business Associate”) and any health care provider, health plan, or health care clearinghouse (“Covered Entity”) (each a “Party” and collectively the “Parties”) who signs up to use CERTIFY’s Services through our Website, who signs a separate agreement regarding the Services, or who provides Tiero with any protected health information (“PHI”) for any purpose.
-This Agreement governs Business Associate’s processing, storage, and/or use of any PHI provided to Business Associate by Covered Entity, unless the Parties sign a separate Business Associate Agreement, and is effective as of the date the Covered Entity signs up to use CERTIFY’s Services or signs a separate agreement to use the Services (“Effective Date”).
+This Business Associate Agreement (“Agreement”) constitutes a contract by and between Tiero LLC (“Tiero” or “Business Associate”) and any health care provider, health plan, or health care clearinghouse (“Covered Entity”) (each a “Party” and collectively the “Parties”) who signs up to use TIERO’s Services through our Website, who signs a separate agreement regarding the Services, or who provides Tiero with any protected health information (“PHI”) for any purpose.
+This Agreement governs Business Associate’s processing, storage, and/or use of any PHI provided to Business Associate by Covered Entity, unless the Parties sign a separate Business Associate Agreement, and is effective as of the date the Covered Entity signs up to use TIERO’s Services or signs a separate agreement to use the Services (“Effective Date”).
 If the Parties sign a separate Business Associate Agreement, the separate agreement will control.

 1.OBLIGATIONS OF BUSINESS ASSOCIATE

 - Prohibited Use and Disclosure.
 Business Associate will not use or disclose PHI in any manner that is not permitted by this Agreement, or a related agreement, or as required by law.

 - RequiredSafeguards To Protect PHI.
 Business Associate will use appropriate safeguards, and comply with the HIPAA Rules (specifically, the Security Rule, 45 C.F.R.
 Part 164, Subpart C) with respect to electronic PHI, to prevent the use or disclosure of PHI other than as provided by this Agreement.